gkwa/nearstand/README.md

 ## Requirements

-- ImageMagick must be installed on your system
+- [ImageMagick](https://github.com/ImageMagick/ImageMagick) must be installed on your system.
+Nearstand currently depends on ImageMagick for image processing operations.

 ## Building from Source